dpf205/python-trading-algo-oanda-api/README.md

 > Spread - not supported yet under V20. http://developer.oanda.com/rest-live-v20/forexlabs-ep/
 > Commitment of Traders - not supported yet under V20. http://developer.oanda.com/rest-live-v20/forexlabs-ep/
 > OrderBook - now supported under V20http://oanda-api-v20.readthedocs.io/en/latest/endpoints/instruments/instrumentorderbook.html

+## API access token
+> should be contained in a ../config/config.ini file and accessed by importing the configparser library
+> a copy could be kept in a private gist